The Reader’s Digest on the Brain

 A Brief History

-In the 1940s, a study was done on people with various kinds of brain damage.
+In the 1940s, a study was done on people with different types of brain damage.
 They were asked to copy a picture of a house.

 By contrast, patients who relied on the right hemisphere (due to left hemisphere damage) tended to focus on the structure’s overall shape.
 Their pictures lacked details, but they got the essential architecture correct.
 They focused on the whole, not the parts.